 Jefferson Elementary Principal

-parents of elementary students
+parent of elementary students

 retired teacher, and Pryor Academic Excellence Foundation board member